Skip to main content Skip to navigation

 Response papers are meant to be a way for students to explore an aspect of the assigned reading that they found to be of interest.
 The papers should include critical analysis of some portion of the texts read in class.
 Response papers can be based on and developed from your discussion posts.

 Topics.
-You are encouraged to write response papers on topics of your own choosing, but you will also find some suggestions for topics on the “Questions for Discussion and Response Papers” page listed under Lessons and the “Context and Questions” page for each unit.
+You’re encouraged to write response papers on topics of your own choosing, but you will also find some suggestions for topics on the “Questions for Discussion and Response Papers” page listed under Lessons and the “Context and Questions” page for each unit.

 Due Dates.
-Response papers are due on the date listed on the 2022 Spring Course Schedule.
+Response papers are due on the date listed in the Course Schedule.
 See “Late Papers” below for the penalties for late assignments.

 Grading.
 Response papers will be graded on the quality of the argument and the critical depth with which students engaged the text.
-The short response papers do not require the use of outside sources, but students are expected to take them seriously and posit an argument, make an observation, or attempt to answer a question that the novel raised for them as they read.
+The short response papers don’t require the use of outside sources, but they need to offer an argument, make an observation, or attempt to answer a question that the novel raised for them as they read.
 Good sentence structure and attention to mechanical features such as capitalization and punctuation are important, as is supporting a strong thesis.

 Discussion Postings

 In order to demonstrate participation as well as to contribute to the climate of intellectual exchange, students are expected to respond by discussing each segment of reading assigned.
-Half of these discussions will be on the Canvas Discussion Board, and half will be through Perusall, a platform that lets you annotate a specific piece of writing and respond to others’ thoughts.
+One third of these discussions will be on the Canvas Discussion Board, and two thirds will be through Perusall, a platform that lets you annotate a specific piece of writing and respond to others’ thoughts.

 Topics.
 Although you’re welcome to post on topics of your own choosing, you will also find some general suggestions for topics on the “Questions for Discussion and Response Papers” page listed under Lessons in the navigation bar at left.
 Specific questions will be available in the “Contexts and Questions” page for each unit, which will contain the lecture material for the course.